FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    ### 5. Create a RDS db in DatabaseSubnet1.
     Note: When you enable the Multi-AZ property, RDS automatically selects appropriate AZ's for the primary and standby instances

+   **Purpose:**
+   - DB created in private isolated subnet, reachable only from EC2 web server in another private subnet.
+   - To store web server data.

+   **Difficulties:**
+   - Installing mariadb105 as a SQL client for connecting to DB.
+(EC2 user-data)
+   - Because of secure VPC/subnet setup just using password auth for connecting to DB only from EC2's.
+   - For AdminGroup: Configure read-only access in MYSQL (DB), and read-only access for RDS service lvl with IAM Policy.
+(Stack)

    ### 6. Create an EIC_Endpoint:
  **Note:**